abdulahmad/EA-NHL-Tools/README.md

 `QFS-To-BMP` - WIP: Convert NHL95 PC `.QFS` files to `.BMP` using defined mapping to ensure correct palette is used

+`HOCKEY32` - Documentation on potentially expanded NHL95 PC to 32 teams

 ### Release Notes

 ### 0.1